 Fall is the season for comfort eating, as colder days call for warmer, heartier foods — and these foods usually call for expanded waistlines.

-So how can we enjoy comfort foods this fall in healthier ways?
+So how can we enjoy comfort foods this fall in the healthiest of ways?

 We can learn to make smarter choices with tasty in-season options, soothing our insides but avoiding weight gain.

 It is important to work with the smells, colors and flavors of the harvest to give us a full sensory meal that satisfies.

 Sign up for our twice-daily emails and stay up-to-date on the most important news and commentary!

 Comfort foods to avoid.
 Let’s stay away from fried potatoes, creamy sauces, and refined white breads and pastas (as much as we may love them!).